 Jump to the section:

-If an employer doesn’t give a break to his employees, he is committing a serious misdemeanor.
-Be familiar with your rights as a worker and raise an alarm if your employer forbids you to go on a break “because there is a lot of work to do”.
+If an employer does not give a break to his employees, he is committing a serious misdemeanor.
+Be familiar with your rights as a worker and raise the alarm if your employer forbids you to go on a break “because there is too much work to do”.

 Pauza from work usually lasts for 30 minutes, but some are lucky to have a longer break – up to one hour.
 To be honest, 30 minutes is barely enough to take lunch.

 The lucky ones have the privilege of prolonging pauza a bit.
 While it may be written in your contract that you have a 30-minute break, you may stay for 45 minutes or an hour.
 Longer pauza mostly depends on good bosses who also appreciate the value of pauza.

 There is another working pauza specifically for new mothers.
 After new mothers return to work, before the child turns one year, they are entitled to take a 2-hour pauza each day to breastfeed or handle any additional mother duties.
 Both parents are allowed to legally “pause” their employment until the child turns three years old.

 Lastly, if you’re wondering why some shops have odd choppy working hours, it’s because of pauza.
 Perhaps they are open until noon, then close for four hours before reopening later in the day.
 These are usually independently-owned shops where the owner also runs the place, so they can easily dictate their working hours.
 This extended break gives them time to go home for a big lunch with their family and even get in a nap before returning to work in the late afternoon.

 All of us from the working class can not wait for godišnji odmor (vacation).
 From time to time, everyone needs an extended rest from work of at least a week… hopefully two… preferably three.
 To properly rest and reset, a two weeks rest from our daily routine is obligatory.